-- 1. The minimum wages to be paid to contract laborers and mechanics (including apprentices) must be based on DOL's determination of the prevailing wage rates for the locality. - 2.
-Recipients can obtain wage rate determinations by submitting a request to DCA's CDBG Administration Section using a Request for Determination form.
-(A sample form DCA-WRI can be found in the Appendix 1.)
+- The minimum wages to be paid to contract laborers and mechanics (including apprentices) must be based on the Department of Labor's (DOL) determination of the prevailing wage rates for the locality. - Recipients can obtain wage rate determinations by submitting a Wage Rate Request Form to Monique Guilford, CDBG-DR Project Specialist at monique.guilford@dca.ga.gov (A sample form can be found in the CDBG-MIT Appendix Manual.)
 The request for a wage rate determination should be submitted to DCA at least 30 days in advance of the anticipated bid advertising date.
 It should not be requested so early as to cause multiple modifications to be issued.
-Requests must include the type of construction (Heavy, Highway, Residential, or Building) and must include descriptions of the type of work to be performed under the contract. - 3.
-The CDBG Recipient should examine the Wage Rate Determination to ensure all needed classes of laborers or mechanics are listed in the wage determination.
+Requests must include the type of construction (Heavy, Highway, Residential, or Building) and must include descriptions of the type of work to be performed under the contract. - The CDBG-MIT Recipient should examine the Wage Rate Determination to ensure all needed classes of laborers or mechanics are listed in the wage determination.
 The Recipient must request additional classifications not included to be added to the wage decision.
-Note that superintendents and the Recipient must make this request in writing to Ms. Cindi Bernhardt, CDBG Grants Consultant.
-The request must include a Letter from the City/County where the project is taking place, and a letter from the contractor who employs the workers whose jobs need to be classified.
+Note that superintendents and the Recipient must make this request in writing to Monique Guilford, CDBG-DR Project Specialist at monique.guilford@dca.ga.gov.
+The request must include a letter from the City/County where the activity is taking place, and a letter from the contractor who employs the workers whose jobs need to be classified.
 The letter from the contractor must include the job classifications, rates of pay, and fringe benefits (if applicable) for the additional classifications.
 Subcontractor requests for additional classifications must go through the prime contractor to be considered acceptable to DOL.
 Note that requests to DOL have a 30-day turnaround time.